aphex-/BrotherhoodOfNode/README.md

 the methods **OnSerialization** and **OnDeserialization** to add your logic.

 ### Next Up..
-* The IGraphListener needs a graph-id parameter for each method.
+* Multiple edges per socket?
-* * A help dialog to explain the controls.
+* A help dialog to explain the controls.
 * Code style and code documentation (no idea whats the state of the art.
 Following microsofts or unitys recommendations?)
 * cleanup code, refactor namespaces